 Be sure to read my full stovetop popcorn post for all the details, tips, and tricks for making the best homemade popcorn!

-If you use an air popper, be sure you shake it well with butter or lightly spritz with oil so the powder will stick.
+If you use an air popper, be sure you shake it well with butter or lightly spritz it with oil so the powder will stick.

-Shake the Popcorn and Cheese
+Shake the Popcorn and Cheddar Powder

 Now, once the popcorn has popped, transfer it to a large bowl that preferably has a lid.
 I hear large paper bags work well too, however, I haven’t tried it myself.